Kaleidosium/Tsuki/README.md

 # Tsuki 🈷️

-Tsuki is a project template to quickly set up LOVE2D to run [Yuescript](https://github.com/pigpigyyy/yuescript) instead of Lua, *without* precompiling your `.yue` files to `.lua`
+Tsuki is a project template to quickly set up LÖVE to run [Yuescript](https://github.com/pigpigyyy/yuescript) instead of Lua, *without* precompiling your `.yue` files to `.lua`

 This repository was forked from [novafacing](https://github.com/novafacing)'s [selene](https://github.com/novafacing/selene).